Preventing a ton (literally) of waste at your school can be easy, inexpensive, and educational.

 - Weight + Volume Calculations of waste created by markers.

-- Estimate waste generated per classroom, grade, school, district, state, country… (eye opening)
+- Estimate waste generated per classroom, grade, school, district, state, country.

-- Extra extra for learning about the methane emitted from plastics as they are exposed to sunlight (landfill/litter/ocean)
+- Learn about the methane emitted from plastics as they are exposed to sunlight (landfill/litter/ocean)

-We approach all school + office supplies this way because the effect + reach of plastic pollution is impossible to overstate.
+We approach all school + office supplies with a critical lens because the effect + reach of plastic pollution and resource waste is impossible to overstate.

 *Did you know a new marine animal was discovered in one of the deepest places on earth, and the scientists that discovered it were so concerned with finding it with plastic in its stomach that they named it: "Eurythenes plasticus"